Motorola Moto G review

 MOTO G ANDROID 4.4

-Of course what you see onscreen is arguably more important than what surrounds it, and with Motorola being owned by Google we were hopeful that the handset would ship with the latest version of Android.
-The handset initially shipped with 4.3, but an update to the latest version, Android 4.4.2, has now been released.
-You should update your phone immediately if required - go to App tray, Settings, About phone, to check the version number.
+Of course, what you see onscreen is arguably more important than what surrounds it.
+The 4G Moto G comes with the latest version of Android, 4.4.2, but the 3G Moto G still ships with the slightly older Android 4.3.
+Fortunately, an update to Android 4.4.2, has now been released for the 3G Moto G and you should update your phone immediately if required - just go to App tray, Settings, About phone, to check the version number.

 Motorola has left Google's OS, largely untouched, just adding a couple of useful features and tweaking the camera app.
 The Assist app makes your phone more intelligent, for example you can set the hours you usually sleep for and the phone will automatically go silent, or only allow favourite callers, or those who call twice in succession through.
 It will also go on vibrate if you have a meeting in your diary.
 Both could be useful, though they're still a little inflexible for our liking.